pvormste/yetenv/README.md

 ##### Change load path
  - For `Develop`: Load from `./config/cfg.dev.env` and overwrite it by `./config/.env` and OS environment values.
+ - For `Test`: Load from `./config/cfg.test.env` and overwrite it by `./config/.env` and OS environment values.
  - For `Staging`: Load from `./config/cfg.staging.env` and overwrite it by `./config/.env` and OS environment values.
  - For `Production`: Load from `./config/cfg.prod.env` and overwrite it by `./config/.env` and OS environment values.